Student Handbook & Policies

 In accordance with LCCC’s Strategic Goal 1 and 2.
 Goal 1 to expand early-college engagement of high school students to encourage greater college -continuation, ease transitions to college, and ensure student are prepared to succeed at LCCC.
 Students participating in college classes while in high school will be subject to the same rights and responsibilities as any other college student.
 High school students wishing to take classes for college credit while in high school should meet with a transitional advisor (admissions representative) and their high school counselor.

 The Sponsor Billing office assists students whose attendance at Laramie County Community College is being sponsored.
 A sponsor is a company or agency, such as the government, a private company, the military, or an educational institution, that takes responsibility for all or partial payment of tuition, fees, books, etc. Sponsor billing is a unique process in that the sponsor requires an invoice (bill) or written verification from the College of a student's tuition, fees, books, etc. before remitting payment.
 A sponsorship authorization and/or payment agreement between the student, Laramie County Community College, and the student's sponsor is established and dictates the amount to be billed.
 Please visit the LCCC website to obtain additional information.
 The Sponsor Billing Office is located near the Cashier's office in the Clay Pathfinder Building, Room 113.

-Students may request official transcripts through the National Student Clearinghouse (NSC) via myLCCC using their login and password.
+Students may request official transcripts through the National Student Clearinghouse (NSC) via myLCCC.
 Students may place multiple orders in one session using any major credit card.
-Each official transcript costs $5.
+Each official transcript costs $5.25.
 Credit cards will only be charged after orders are fulfilled.
 Transcripts can be sent electronically as a pdf to a recipients’ email, through the NSC Exchange if the receiving school is a member, by mail.
 Order updates will be emailed or texted to students.
 Students may also track orders online using an email address and order number.
 Signed consent may be required to fulfill transcript orders.
 Transcripts will not be released for students with an unpaid financial obligation to the College.
 Unofficial transcripts are available for students to view in their myLCCC accounts.

 Laramie County Community College promotes student learning through a comprehensive program of academic support services.

 The Exam Lab on the Cheyenne Campus is located in Clay Pathfinder Building, room 119.
-The Exam Lab administers LCCC academic exams, make-up exams, and online exams; exams for students with testing accommodations; placement exams for math (ALEKS) and English (McCann); CLEP exams for college credit; Nursing exams (TEAS and PN Predictor); Pearson VUE and other professional certification exams; and distance learning exams from LCCC and other institutions.
-(There is a $25 fee for exams from non-Wyoming institutions.
-Professional certification exams may have additional fees for the tester.)
-Please contact the Exam Lab for details, or go to lccc.wy.edu/academics/services/examLab.aspx for information on policies and hours.
+The Exam Lab administers LCCC academic exams, make-up exams, and online exams; exams for students with testing accommodations; CLEP and DSST exams for college credit; Nursing exams (TEAS and PN Predictor); Pearson VUE and other professional certification exams; ASE Automotive Certification Testing; and distance learning exams from other institutions.
+Fees may apply depending on the exam.
+Please contact the Exam Lab at the number or email above or go to our webpage for details or information on policies and hours.

-For students at Albany County Campus, the ACC Test & Exam Center, located in room 118A, administers makeup exams, online exams, placement tests (ALEKS/McCann), and exams for students with testing accommodations.
-Please contact the ACC Test & Exam Center at the phone number or email above or through the webpage for details on hours and policies, or go to lccc.wy.edu/albanycountycampus/testingCenter.aspx for more information.
+For students at the Albany County Campus, the ACC Test & Exam Center, located in room 124, administers makeup exams, online exams, placement tests, and exams for students with testing accommodations.
+Please contact the ACC Test & Exam Center at the phone number or email above or through the webpage for details on hours and policies.

 Bookstore Refund Policy

 Books may be refunded if a student has dropped the corresponding course within the first two weeks of the course start date.
 Books must be in original condition and unopened if sealed or wrapped and access codes must be unopened/unscratched.
 Returns for purposes outside of dropped courses are not guaranteed.
 All refunds are at the discretion of management.